-The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for the Fund's Class I shares which are offered under a separate prospectus by showing how the average annual total returns of the Fund compare with the average annual total returns of a broad-based market index.
-Class T shares will commence operations on March 1, 2024.
+The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for the Fund's Class I shares which are offered under a separate prospectus by showing how the average annual total returns of the Fund compare with the average annual total returns of an appropriate broad-based securities market index.
 Performance for classes other than those shown may vary from the performance shown to the extent the expenses for those classes differ.
-Updated performance information is available at the Fund's website, www.palmersquarefunds.com or by calling the Fund at 1-800-736-1145.
+Updated performance information is available at the Fund's website, www.palmersquarefunds.com or by calling the Fund at 1- 800-736-1145.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.